 Catch their eye immediately with an animation.
 Modern web designers often create simple micro-animations or engaging visuals that grab the visitor’s attention, then direct that attention smack dab to the call-to-action (CTA).

-The animation leads the customer through a fun and engaging experience from the beginning to the point of conversion.
+The animation leads the customer through a fun and engaging experience from the beginning to the point of converting.
 It’s easy to understand and simple to navigate.

 - Put your phone number in the header (and make sure your visitors can call just by clicking it).

-Mobile traffic and mobile browsing have already eclipsed traditional browsing from a desktop or laptop computer, so it’s important to ensure that your mobile visitors can contact you easily right there while they’re on their phones.
+Mobile browsing has eclipsed traditional browsing from a desktop or laptop computer.
+So, it’s important to ensure that your mobile visitors can contact you easily right there while they’re on their phones.
 Having a mobile phone link in your header will ensure that they can easily contact you while browsing your site.
-To ensure that their experience on your site is intuitive and that they can easily access both the information that they need and a way to contact you, use a sticky header on your site.
+Use a sticky header on your site to ensure that your CTA and content are easy to access and digest.
 It scrolls with the page so that the user never has to scroll all the way to the top to call you or navigate to a different page.

 2. Your Headline is Confusing

-The most important thing your website should do when customers first land on it is to reassure them that they have found the page that they were searching for.
-Try viewing your front page or landing pages as a new visitor.
-Anticipating your customer’s first questions when they enter your site and having the answers waiting for them when the site loads will help them quickly be reassured that they have found the right website.
+When a potential customer first lands your page it should reassure them that they’ve found what they were searching for.
+Try viewing your front page or landing pages as if you are a new visitor.
+Anticipating your customer’s first questions and having the answers waiting for them when the site loads will help with this.

 Your headline is likely the first thing that your visitors will see when your site loads.
-Don’t confuse your customers with a vague headline — it should explain exactly what your company does or what you’re trying to tell them about.
+Don’t confuse your customers with a vague headline.
+It should explain exactly what your company does or what you’re trying to tell them about.
 Creative language can be nice and may speak to your brand voice, but if you’re too vague, you may lose visitors and business.
-Your headline should quickly communicate to visitors exactly what it us that your business does so you cna continue converting leads.
+Your headline should quickly communicate to visitors exactly what it is that your business does so you cna continue converting leads.

 Try to anticipate your customer’s first question upon entering your site.
 What kinds of information might they need to know immediately?